Ancient City of Pingyao

 The nearly 200-year-old Rishengchang Exchange Shop, located near the center of Ancient City, is the first 'bank' in China's history and is known as the 'Father of the Bank in China'.
 It once controlled the lifeblood of the nation's economy in the Qing Dynasty (1644 – 1911), with more than 30 branches throughout the country.
 It is now an Exchange Shop Museum, displaying historical items and local architecture style.
 There, you can know the development of China's banks and Jin Merchants, a renowned business group in Shanxi Province.

-The well-preserved County Government to the west of the Ancient Ming-Qing Street is the largest one in China with an area of 31,000 square yards (25,920 square meters).
+The well-preserved Ancient Government Office to the west of the Ancient Ming-Qing Street is the largest one in China with an area of 31,000 square yards (25,920 square meters).
 149 magistrates in the Ming and Qing Dynasties (1368 - 1911) had worked and lived there successively.
 The core spot of the site is the solemn law court.
 If you are lucky enough, you may see a show performing the old trial at the law court.
 In the deep of the building is the prison.
 The low-light environment there may make you feel creepy.
 You may even find shabby beddings and prisoners' uniforms as well as rusty torture equipments there.

 Located to the east of the Ancient Ming-Qing Street, the Temple of City God is a sacred place for people to pay homage to the City God, God of Wealth, and Kitchen God.
 Eminent officers and ordinary person who did great contributions to local people are also worshipped here.
 With an area of 8,800 square yards (7,340 square meters), this traditional temple is studded with exquisite pavilions and towers.
 The colored glaze decorations of the Ming and Qing Dynasties are still shining under the sun, making this place even grander.